borisdayma/GridCompute/docs/source/tutorial.rst

 ========

 .. note:: This section only intends to give a quick presentation of GridCompute through the
-          use of a (not very useful) demo application *Random Counter*.
+          use of a very simple demo application *Random Counter*.

           This application takes a file as input, performs a countdown from a random number, and returns the time needed for that countdown, along with the name of the input file.
 This output is then added to a file in the home directory of the person who requested the process.

 Create GridCompute database